-Since 2016, the essay portion of the SAT has been optional.
-Still, many students choose to write it each year to demonstrate strong or improved writing skills to their short list of colleges.
+Although the essay portion of the SAT became optional in 2016, many students still chose to write it to demonstrate strong or improved writing skills to prospective colleges.

 Whether or not to write the SAT essay is not the biggest decision you will have to make in high school, but it is certainly one that requires thought on your part.
 Here are three things you should know about the 50-minute SAT essay as you decide whether to complete it:

 — To excel on the SAT essay, you must be a trained reader.